igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 This project is about speech to text using moroccan dialect darija.
 In fact, MSA dataset and Moroccan speech corpus are not that different from each other.
 There is not a stark differnece between them, thig that help stand us in good stead to well tackle the issue of recognition.

-* The model was pretrained using 53 languanges :
+* The model was pretrained using 53 languages :

 The XLSR model uses the following datasets for multilingual pretraining: